 Harpreet combines his natural and highly-effective advocacy skills with real industry.
 He receives praise regularly from those who appear with and against him and from the judiciary (including a former Lord Chief Justice).

-Harpreet’s innate ability to secure the confidence of those he represents results in instructions to act for professionals, including police officers, teachers and members of the medical and legal professions, who find themselves before the criminal courts.
+Harpreet has an innate ability to secure the confidence of those he represents.
+He acts for professionals, including police officers, teachers and members of the medical and legal professions, who find themselves before the criminal courts.

-In addition, Harpreet’s receives instructions regularly to represent those who are particularly vulnerable and those with mental health difficulties.
+Harpreet receives instructions to represent those who are particularly vulnerable and those with mental health difficulties.

 “He’s always thoroughly prepared, and is very good at advising his clients on how they can best prepare themselves for the trial or sentencing hearing they are about to face.”

 Chambers UK 2020

 “Recent work includes terrorism, fraud and serious violent crime cases.”
 “A great all-round persuasive advocate.” “… notable for... expertise in police discipline.”

 “He is very knowledgeable and is able to accurately foresee the prosecution’s likely approach when defending.”
 “He is constantly in demand.”